 Calculating the Income Required for a Mortgage

-Using the Required Income Calculator
+Using the Mortgage Income Calculator

 Begin by entering the desired loan amount, expected mortgage rate and length of the loan in the spaces provided.
-As you do, you'll notice that the required income and a calculation of the monthly mortgage payment immediately appear in the blue box at the top of the calculator
+As you do, you'll notice that the required income and a calculation of the monthly mortgage payment immediately appear in the blue box at the top of the calculator.

 Note that the loan amount and interest rate can be adjusted by using the sliding indicators; left-click and hold on the green triangles to adjust the figures.
-As you do, the required income level and monthly mortgage payment will change as well.
+As you do, the required income level and monthly mortgage payment will immediately change as well.